Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Technologies Used:</strong> C#, Unity</p>
-          <p>Mystical Adventure is a thrilling 3D action-adventure game set in a magical world.
-Players explore enchanted forests, solve puzzles, and engage in fast-paced combat to uncover hidden secrets.</p>
+          <p>Zero Hour Assault is an intense first-person shooter where you play as a lone soldier battling enemy forces in a war-torn city.
+Navigate crumbling streets, engage in close-quarters combat, and use the urban environment to outsmart your enemies.
+Survival depends on quick reflexes and strategic strikes in this high-stakes fight for survival.</p>
         </div>
       </td>
     </tr>